Family of Sam Martinez, Bellevue teenager who died at WSU fraternity house, sues university and fraternity

 “It doesn’t outweigh the terrible risks,” Houtz added.
 “When you pledge a fraternity, you shouldn’t be pledging your life.
 We feel like Sam was just pushed to the brink by this ritual and then left to die alone.”

 A trial date is scheduled for August 2021, according to Seattle attorney Rebecca Roe, who is representing the family.
-They are seeking unspecified compensation for economic and noneconomic damages including wrongful death, “pre-death pain and suffering,” fear of impending death and lost earning capacity.
+They are seeking unspecified compensation for economic and noneconomic damages, including wrongful death, “pre-death pain and suffering,” fear of impending death and lost earning capacity.

-In Pullman, ATO lost its recognition for six years and as part of a suspension agreement admitted to violating WSU’s standards of conduct including hazing, reckless endangerment and providing alcohol to minors.
+In Pullman, ATO lost its recognition for six years and as part of a suspension agreement admitted to violating WSU’s standards of conduct, including hazing, reckless endangerment and providing alcohol to minors.

-WSU did not respond to a request for comment Friday.
+WSU said Friday that it does not comment on pending litigation.
 Alpha Tau Omega CEO Wynn Smiley declined to comment, writing in an email that the national organization had not been made aware of the lawsuit.

 In January, the WSU Intrafraternity Council developed a nine-point initiative “in an effort to prevent any further tragedy” that included a ban on alcohol at “big-little” events, a requirement that each chapter host an alcohol education course and the creation of a committee dedicated to lobby the Washington Legislature on laws related to hazing and other items that affect the WSU Greek community.